2009-Nissan-Cube/About-This-Hack/README.md

 - **10.11 El Capitan and newer**
 - Not supported in any way in Linux or Windows

+## Localizations

+Available in English, Spanish, French, and Romanian.

 # How To Install
 1) Download the zip file from the [latest release](https://github.com/0xCUB3/About-This-Hack/releases/latest)
 2) Drag the enclosed app to your Applications Folder